LeagbeMillicent/PHP-Basics/README.md

 echo count($cars);
 ```

-> For a complete reference of all array functions, go to our **complete PHP Array Reference**.
+> For a complete reference of all array functions, go to "https://www.w3schools.com/php/php_ref_array.asp".

 ---